mozilla-spidermonkey/spidermonkey.dev/_posts/2026-05-18-saying-goodbye-to-asmjs.md

 asm.js shipped in [Firefox 22](https://blog.mozilla.org/mbest/2013/06/25/asm-js-its-really-fast-backwards-compatible-and-now-in-the-release-version-of-firefox/) back in 2013 and was a success.
 It let projects like Unity and Unreal ship C/C++ codebases to the web for the first time, using just standard web technologies.
 The [Epic Citadel demo](https://blog.mozilla.org/futurereleases/2013/05/02/epic-citadel-demo-shows-the-power-of-the-web-as-a-platform-for-gaming/) was a landmark, and a fond memory for the original asm.js team.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/BV32Cs_CMqo" title="Unreal Engine 3 in Firefox with asm.js" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" style="display: block; margin: 0 auto;" src="https://www.youtube.com/embed/BV32Cs_CMqo" title="Unreal Engine 3 in Firefox with asm.js" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 asm.js proved that we could run code at near-native speed on the web using just web technologies (no plugins or separate sandbox).
 This opened the door to [WebAssembly](https://webassembly.org/), which shipped several years later in [Firefox 52](https://www.firefox.com/en-US/firefox/52.0/releasenotes/).
 Without asm.js, we likely wouldn't have WebAssembly.